bouwe77/temba/readme.md

 A metaphor for the declining of a gift.
 [Star Trek - The Next Generation, episode "Darmok"](https://memory-alpha.fandom.com/wiki/Temba)

-In the fictional Tamarian language _"Temba"_ means something like _"gift"_.
+In the fictional Tamarian language the word _"Temba"_ means something like _"gift"_.
 This is my gift to you... 🧔🏻 💖

 ## Which problem does Temba solve?